chanilino/wakewom/README.md

 - Copy wakewom.init to /etc/init.d/wakewom
 - Copy wakewom.config to /etc/config/wakewom

+Check that you have installed iw and tcpdump or tcpdump-mini on your openwrt.

 ## First run

 First check the configuration file has your info and the mac of your devices: